LeonardoDiGaetano/LeonardoDiGaetano.github.io/_pages/about_einstein.md

-I am a physicist with a dedicated focus on network science, particularly in its application to brain networks and social systems.
+I am a physicist specializing in network science, with specific emphasis on the analysis of brain networks and social systems.

-I am currently a PhD student in the department of [Network and data science](https://networkdatascience.ceu.edu/) @ [CEU](https://www.ceu.edu/) under the supervision of Federico Battiston.
+Currently, I am pursuing my PhD in [Network and Data Science](https://networkdatascience.ceu.edu/) at [Central European University](https://www.ceu.edu/), under the guidance of [Federico Battiston](https://scholar.google.com/citations?hl=it&user=aDf1nroAAAAJ&view_op=list_works&sortby=pubdate).

-Previously, I have done my master degree at University of Catania under the supervision of Vito Latora and Lucas Lacasa.
+Prior to this, I completed my master's degree at the University of Catania, where I was supervised by [Vito Latora](https://scholar.google.com/citations?user=jXTPa_AAAAAJ&hl) and Lucas Lacasa.
 <!--
 # Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.